emulbreh/shrubbery/docs/polymorph/index.rst

 .. module:: shrubbery.polymorph

-.. include:: _lib/django_doc_links.rst
+.. include:: ../_lib/links.rst

 .. _polymorph:

 ===================
 shrubbery.polymorph
 ===================
 This module provides unique ids accross models that can be used to create efficient generic many-to-many and foreign-key relations similar to those in `django.contrib.contenttypes`_.
 For a step by step explanation of its motivation and concept, see :ref:`Motivation and Concept <polymorph_motivation>`.
-For reasons not to use `django.contrib.contenttypes`_, see :ref:`why_not_contenttypes`
+For reasons not to use contenttypes, see :ref:`why_not_contenttypes`

 .. code-block:: python

     from shrubbery import polymorph
     from django.db import models

-    class Post(ObjectModel):
+    class Post(polymorph.models.Object):
         title = models.CharField(max_length=42)
         ...